Shoydon/Ethereum-Bank-DApp/README.md

 .
 .
 .
-//ADMIN PART OF CODE END
+// ADMIN PART OF THE CODE END
 ```

 ## Table of Contents